Nerdynav Logo

 Here, I’ve compiled the latest Bing statistics covering market share, daily searches, ad performance, demographics, based on authoritative sources including Microsoft and leading industry research.

-- $13B Ad Revenue Microsoft earns ~$13 billion annually from Bing Ads, with revenue growing nearly 20% year-over-year.
+• $13.88B Ad Revenue Microsoft earns $13.88 billion annually from search and news advertising, with revenue growing 20% year-over-year excluding traffic acquisition costs.

 Market Share